Black Swan Events and Investing, Explained

 By its very definition, it’s nearly impossible to predict a specific black swan event.
 This makes it hard to prepare for black swans as you would for other investment risks.

 Instead, investors may want to focus on making sure they’re prepared, generally, for the unknown.
-Here’s how to do that:
+Here’s how to help do that:

 • Don’t panic when a black swan event happens.
 As tempting as it might be to try to get out of a market during a black swan event and get back in when it fades away, resist the urge to engage in market timing.

-• Look for opportunities.
-Putting money into the markets during a black swan event can be difficult, but investing in a down market can yield positive returns over the long-term.
 Rather than trying to time the market, consider using a dollar-cost averaging strategy, in which you make regular purchases — even during a black swan event.

 The Takeaway